French rock music doesn’t exactly have a reputation for being spectacular.

 While having French music on in the background may slowly increase your comprehension skills (or just serve as a good beat to tap your feet to), if you’re serious about improving your listening skills, then you’ll need to pay close attention to what’s being said and how.

-Here are some fun activities to accompany your jam-out sessions and improve your French!
+Here are some fun practice activities to accompany your jam-out sessions and improve your French!

 Just because the word is Japanese, doesn’t mean we can’t do it with French songs.
 You may not have access to a fancy karaoke machine and all the French tunes to go with it, but you can still print out lyrics and sing along to your favorite French songs.